Preventing Mold in Florida Homes During Summer Travels

 Check Humidity Levels

 Humidity is one of the most significant contributors to mold growth.
-If parts of your home regularly have humidity levels above 60%, it makes it easy for mold to grow.
+Humidity up to 50% humidity is best, If parts of your home regularly have humidity levels above 55%, it makes it easy for mold to grow.
 Monitor places in your home that have higher humidity levels before you leave.
 Some areas that are often more humid are the bathrooms, attic, basement, and kitchen.
 If you find some areas are very humid, consider getting a whole-house dehumidifier.
 This type of dehumidifier can connect to your HVAC system.

 Ensure Proper Ventilation and Airflow